-Baroque-shaped pearls are all the pearls that are not perfectly round and the baroque pearl is a variety of the baroque-shaped pearl.
+Baroque-shaped pearls are all pearls that are not perfectly round and the baroque pearl is a variety of baroque-shaped pearls.
 I hope you still follow me in this.

 But as always there are exceptions, which makes a determination not always clear.
 Sometimes the baroque-shaped pearls are saltwater pearls (but most of them are freshwater pearls).
 Also cultured and natural pearls have baroque shapes.
 And although I have not seen them, there are Akoya pearls, known for their perfectly round shape, that come as a baroque shape variety.

-But we are talking in this blog about the pearls, the baroque pearls, that are non-spherical, more or less round, and somewhat longer, with all kinds of dips and dents in the surface.
+But we are talking in this blog about the pearls, the baroque pearls, that are non-spherical, more or less round, and somewhat longer, with all kinds of dips and dents on the surface.

 valuable or not?

 The South Sea and the Tahiti pearls are the most valuable pearls, of this type you can find.
 They are rather expensive since it costs a long time before the oyster has ‘made’ enough nacre around the core.
 The longer it takes, the more beautiful the nacre of the pearls.
 And when it takes longer to grow a perfect baroque pearl the fewer times the people can harvest the pearls: so again more expensive.

 The value depends on whether you want to purchase a misshapen pearl or an Akoya pearl, with a baroque shape.
 We are talking now about quality and to be honest, also taste.
 Some misshapen baroque-shaped pearls look stunning in a certain piece of jewelry.
 A jewelry designer can create miracles with this material.